 Growing Fruiting annuals in vegetative growth under metal halides produces tight internodes, allowing stocky short stature plants capable of producing outstanding yields thanks to the increased flower sites and uniformity which means all flowers are bathed in a similar amount of light.

-Metal Halides mostly produce more light from the blue side of the spectrum – they are best suited to facilitate vegetative plants and if used during flower will get lower yields than a HPS lamp.
-When used in combination, Metal halide can supplement the missing parts of the spectrum from HPS lamps, so an increase in yield and quality can be achieved.
+Metal Halide (MH) grow lights mostly produce more light from the blue side of the spectrum – they are best suited to facilitate vegetative plants.
+If you use MH lamps during flower, you'll get lower yields than with a High Pressure Sodium (HPS) lamp.
+When used in combination, Metal halide can supplement the missing parts of the spectrum from HPS lamps, to increase your final yields and quality.

 With Metal Halide lamps, we are essentially mimicking the perfect conditions of mid-summer sun, giving plants all the cues they need for proliferate vegetative growth.